Token (railway signalling): Present-day use

 A very unusual token working was instituted on the line between Pakenham and Traralgon in Victoria, Australia for several months in 2006 whilst the line was being upgraded.
 During this period, the line was closed during the day, but opened each night to allow a few goods trains through.
 The line is double track between Pakenham and Moe (except for a short single track section).
 Three staffs were provided for the 100 km length, one each for the sections Pakenham—Warragul, Warragul—Moe, and Moe—Traralgon.
 The first two of these are partly or totally double-track sections, but the staffs in this case were applicable to both tracks, the effect being that only one of the tracks could be used at a time.

 Staff working was still in use in New South Wales on the single-line Kiama-Nowra (Bomaderry) section of the South Coast line until 2014, with full-time attended stations at Bomaderry, Berry, and Kiama.
-This section has always carried frequemt traffic and was at the time that staff-working ended, host to hourly railcar passenger service and 3-4 heavy goods movements per day as well as special heritage movements.
+This section has always carried frequent traffic and was at the time that staff-working ended, host to hourly railcar passenger service and 3-4 heavy goods movements per day as well as special heritage movements.

 The token system is still regularly used on the present-day State Railway of Thailand system.
 Although most use occurs in regional areas, some use appears in the capital city, Bangkok, such as the Makkasan to Khlong Tan section etc.

 Sri Lanka Railways uses a tablet exchanging system on the up-country railway line.

 Russian Railways uses Electric Token Block on some lines, most notably the Yanisyarvi – Lodeynoe Pole railway.

 The electric staff instruments manufactured by Webb and Thompson shown in the picture above are in use on the Buenos Aires (Constitución Station) to Mar del Plata line (Ferrocarril Roca) in Argentina, as of 2019.

 The token system is also used on the Seaton tramway between Seaton and Riverside and on the running lines of some tram museums.

 In Malaysia, signaling token signs are still used on the KTM East Coast Line between Gemas and Tumpat.
 Although Gemas Station mainly serves the Electric Train Service, it still receive tokens from trains arriving from Bahau Station on the East Coast Line.
 Similarly, the Gemas Station Master needs to pass a key token for trains bound for the East Coast.
 The final token exchange normally happens at Tumpat and Gemas but this also happens at Kuala Lipis and Dabong as these two stations are the terminus of some Eastern Shuttle (SH) train services.
 This system was officially abolished on KTM's West Coast Line following the completion of the Ipoh - Padang Besar Electrified Double Track Project in 2014.